Close up of a typewriter typing the words "Something worth reading" for a blog that explains how to create a content brief

 Now it’s time to identify the selling points.

 What is the core message you want your content to convey or the key takeaway you want your audience to remember?
-These are the nuggets of wisdom that pull everything together.
-Make sure your writers are aware of any unique features of your product or the benefits of your services so we can effectively communicate them.

 Provide resources and references

-Yes, most experienced writers hoard industry-related resources but it might not always be specific to your company or industry.
-When you share relevant resources with your writers, you equip them with the right information to help create well-informed and authoritative pieces that attract the right people.
+When you share relevant resources with writers, you equip us with the right information to help create well-informed and authoritative pieces that attract the right people more often.

-This might include, industry articles, reviews, studies, and reliable sources that can support the claims and arguments presented in the content.
+This might include industry articles, reviews, studies, and reliable sources that can support the claims and arguments presented in the content.

 Stack of papers in albums to reflect a writer's hoards of industry-related resources.